phaserjs/phaser/README.md

 Welcome to Phaser
 -----------------

+This 1.1.5 release is released to address issues in 1.1.4 that we didn't want you to have to wait too long for.

 As you may know we had planned to release 1.1.4 at the end of 2013.
 For various reasons this didn't quite happen, but we're happy to announce it's finally out!
 There have been some dramatic changes internally, and if you make use of either the physics systems or tilemaps then you are going to need to update your code.
 Hopefully only a little bit, but there have been a number of core API changes which we detail below.
 There are also a host of new features, the headliners being: